evedon/mbed-os/platform/minimal-printf/README.md

 To replace the standard implementation of the printf functions with the ones in this library:

-Compile with mbed-cli using the custom `mprintf` profile.
+Compile with mbed-cli using the custom `minimal-printf` profile.
 For example, to compile in release mode:

 ```
-$ mbed compile -t <toolchain> -m <target> --profile release --profile mprintf
+$ mbed compile -t <toolchain> -m <target> --profile release --profile minimal-printf
 ```

 ## Size comparison